 From Y2 -Y6, the children learn the rules and conventions of spelling patterns as well as the statutory words as specified in the English curriculum.
 Spelling is taught either in small groups or as a whole class session.
 Children work in spelling journals to learn spellings, using a variety of strategies to help them learn new or tricky spellings.
 During these sessions, children are encouraged to use different strategies to help them learn words.
 They are given the opportunity to identify spelling rules for themselves before exploring exception words, and are also taught how use dictionaries efficiently in order to discover the meaning of new words.
 Each week, children are given up to 5 spellings to learn.
 These spellings are tested by writing dictated sentences which are self-marked initially, to encourage the children to use their sight vocabulary to identify errors, before being marked by a partner and finally the teacher.
 Children needing extra support are given personalised spelling targets based on words repeatedly misspelt in their written work and are tested separately.

 At Horniman we encourage children to take pride in the presentation of every piece of work they produce across the curriculum.
 We teach children to write using a cursive script, and starting in Reception, the focus is on the correct formation and orientation of letters.
 Moving into Year 1, children begin to use a pre-cursive style of handwriting to prepare them for joining their letters in Year 2.
 Children are expected to write using a fully cursive script in KS2, and when confident, they can start to write in pen.
+We follow the Cambridge Pen Pals scheme for teaching handwriting.

 Click here to download the grammar glossary from the National Curriculum